ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/dynamic-memory-allocator/4_conclusions_further_work.md

 Note that if you only implement a subset of the memory management functions, the program being run will get the rest from the system C library.
-This will almost certianly lead to a crash when it tries to, for example, `realloc` a pointer that your heap produced, but instead asks the system heap to do it.
+This will almost certainly lead to a crash when it tries to, for example, `realloc` a pointer that your heap produced, but instead asks the system heap to do it.

 Finally, you will likely need a lot more storage for the heap.
 Either increase